Tazaev/Employee-Tracker/README.md

 ###  * [Tests](#tests)
 ###  * [Questions](#questions)

+## Description:
+### This project is about creating a mysql database that keeps track of employees and their
+### managers.
+This tracker will also alow users to add and remove employees, roles and departments to the da
+tabase.'

 ## Installation:
 ### The following must be installed for this Generator to function:
 ### npm i, npm i mysql2, npm i inquirer, npm i figlet, npm i express and npm i dotenv